 During our programming, we ask youth whether they know their rights at their current residential placement.
-Their responses are captured in the chart below.
+Their responses are captured in the chart on the next page.

 Copies of the OYO's current "Know Your Rights" presentations can be found on the OYO's website here.